-As an investment trust the Company invests in equities and equity related derivatives for the long-term so as to secure its investment objective stated on page 11.
+As an investment trust the Company invests in equities and equity related derivatives for the long-term so as to secure its investment objective stated on page 2.
 In pursuing its investment objective, the Company is exposed to a variety of risks that could result in either a reduction in the Company's net assets or a reduction of the profits available for dividends.

-These risks, include market risk (comprising currency risk, interest rate risk, and other price risk), liquidity risk, leverage risk and credit risk.
+These risks, include market risk (comprising currency risk, interest rate risk, and other price risk), liquidity risk, and credit risk, and the Directors' approach to the management of them are set out follows.

-The objectives, policies and processes for managing the risks, and the methods used to measure the risks, are set out as below.
+The objectives, policies and processes for managing the risks, and the methods used to measure the risks, are set out below.